Together-Java/ModernJava/src/records/declaration.md

 ```

 [^astowhy]: As to why you might want to give an empty list of record components,
-its nuanced.
-For now its just for fun.
+it's nuanced.
+For now it's just for fun.